 - DO NOT let your child play in the yard or handle flowers and plants.

-- DO NOT let them eat or drink anything that may be undercooked or spoiled at home or when eating out.
+- DO NOT let your child eat or drink anything that may be undercooked or spoiled at home or when eating out.
 Learn how to cook and store foods safely.

-- Make sure their water is safe to drink.
+- Make sure water is safe to drink.